JacquesCarette/Drasil/code/Drasil.md

 under the namespace *Language.Drasil*, which will thus be omitted.

 - **Data/Date**: representation of dates.
 Mostly Month for now, but will extend, or replace with something more standard.
+(Data.Dates from dates-0.2.2.2.2 ?)
+  (Data.Time from time-1.9.2?)

+- **Misc**: Some, well, miscellaneous routines.
+To make a table, to check that a String has not spaces (hard error otherwise) and a routine to sort by (Implementation!) symbol.
+[The latter function could be moved to docLang, but it is still odd]

 - **People**: Defines Person, which holds a person's name as data.
 People as lists of Person(s).
   A name can have many parts, and can follow Western or Eastern convention, or by a Mononym.
   Defines HasName class to extract a String version of a name, as well as some more specialized renderers.
+  Should probably also contain a |Maybe ORCID|

 - **Space**: Supposed to be a notion of 'space' where quantities live.
 Right now there is still confusion between space and type.

+- **Stages**: (perhaps misnamed?).
+An indication of which 'stage' of the processing an entity belongs to.
+Mostly used to configure the display of 'variables', i.e. which symbol to choose.

 - **UID**: Defines abstract type of 'unique identifiers', which are used to tag everything uniquely, so that we can insert things into various internal databases.
 Basically a global